 Bunion Surgery Options and Treatments

-Our minimally invasive procedure, pioneered at Northwest Surgery Center in Wisconsin, is very different from all of the others.
-Even the ones that also claim to be “minimally invasive.”
-We do not expose the entire bone, and there is no need for any internal hardware to support the bones.
-We create small incisions in the area, using local anesthesia, and remove the bunion internally by creating tiny fractures that in turn help us to realign the bones.
+The minimally invasive procedure started at Northwest Surgery Center is different from all the others who claim to be “minimally invasive.”
+Because we do not expose the entire bone and there is no internal hardware.
+We create small incisions in the foot using local anesthesia.
+Then we remove the bunion by creating tiny fractures.
+Finally, we realign the bones.

-After the surgery, we use an external fixation, which includes wrapping your foot in a soft cast, using Coban and gauze to protect against external impacts and strains.
-Most surprisingly, you can walk, go to work, or even drive a car right after the surgery.
-Some of our patients also say it’s as comfortable and convenient as going to the dentist!
+After the surgery, we wrap your foot in a soft cast, using gauze to protect against impacts and strains.
+Most can walk, go to work, or even drive a car right after the surgery.

-Life is a journey, and this journey should be as pain-free and enjoyable as possible.
-A cooperating body can make it much easier for us to thrive and contribute our best in life.
-A foot deformity or foot pain can badly distract the rhythm that is necessarily required to relish each moment.
-You shouldn’t have to bear foot pain or fear the barbaric procedures of the past to get relief from surgery.
+You shouldn’t have to worry about foot pain or fear the barbaric procedures of the past to get relief from surgery.
 Allow Northwest Surgery Center to remove your bunion with our pioneered Minimally Invasive Bunion Surgery.
 Schedule a free consultation today.